Emblem of Tamil Nadu: Design

 The round seal consists of the Lion Capital of Ashoka without the bell lotus foundation, flanked on either side by the Indian flag.
 Behind the capital is an image of a gopuram of a Hindu temple.
 Around the rim of the seal runs two inscriptions in Tamil script.
-In the top is mentioned தமிழ் நாடு அரசு ("Tamil Nadu arasu" which translates to "Government of Tamil Nadu") and the other at the bottom states வாய்மையே வெல்லும் ("Vaymaiye vellum" which translates to "Truth alone triumphs").
+In the top, it is mentioned "Tamiḻ Nāṭu aracu", which translates to "Government of Tamil Nadu", and the at the bottom, it states "Vāymaiyē vellum" which translates to "Truth Alone Triumphs".
 It is the only Indian state emblem that has the Indian flag and a temple tower on its seal.
-The image of the Gopuram is based on the west tower of the Madurai Meenakshi Temple.
+As per the designer Rao, the image of the gopuram is based on the west tower of the Madurai Meenakshi Temple.

 The Government of Tamil Nadu uses the emblem placed onto a white background as its official seal.